dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Option Values: Names of types or namespaces (separated by '|'), such that the type or type's namespace doesn't count in the inheritance hierarchy tree.
 Allowed symbol name formats:

-  1. Type or namespace name (includes all types with the name, regardless of the containing type or namespace and all types whose namespace contains the name)
+  1. Type or namespace name (includes all types with the name, regardless of the containing type or namespace and all types whose namespace contains the name).
-  2. Type or namespace name ending with a wildcard symbol (includes all types whose name starts with the given name, regardless of the containing type or namespace and all types whose namespace contains the name)
+  2. Type or namespace name ending with a wildcard symbol (includes all types whose name starts with the given name, regardless of the containing type or namespace and all types whose namespace contains the name).
-  3. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) with an optional "T:" prefix for types or "N:" prefix for namespaces.
+  3. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) with an optional `T:` prefix for types or `N:` prefix for namespaces.
-  4. Fully qualified type or namespace name with an optional "T:" prefix for type or "N:" prefix for namespace and ending with the wildcard symbol (includes all types whose fully qualified name starts with the given suffix)
+  4. Fully qualified type or namespace name with an optional `T:` prefix for type or `N:` prefix for namespace and ending with the wildcard symbol (includes all types whose fully qualified name starts with the given suffix).

 Default Value: `N:System.*` (note that this value is always automatically added to the value provided)